MewsSystems/gitbook-connector-api/use-cases.md

 To know the data about the rates of the enterprise, there are two relevant operations.
 [Get all rates](operations/services.md#get-all-rates) can give you information about the names \(and ids\) of the rates in the property, their status, rate groups and restrictions.
 [Get rate pricing](operations/services.md#get-rate-pricing) gives you the pricing of specific rate for a specific time period.
 In order to update rate prices, [Update rate price](operations/services.md#update-rate-price) operation be used.
 Individual rate, room category and time span can be chosen.

+### Restrictions

+To retrieve all restrictions active in the enterprise, the RMS should periodically use the [Get all restrictions](operations/services.md#get-all-restrictions) endpoint which will return information about the applicability of the restriction.

+Restrictions are able to be managed in the RMS by adding and deleting restrictions using the [Add restrictions](operations/services.md#add-restrictions) and [Delete restrictions](operations/services.md#delete-restrictions) endpoints respectively.

 ### Occupancy

 When calculating occupancy, it is important to take hierarchy of spaces into account.
 For example if there is a reservation for a whole dorm, it occupies the dorm but also all child spaces in the hierarchy \(the beds\).
 And vice versa, if there is a bed reservation, it occupies the bed but also all parent spaces \(the dorm\).
 We consider a space occupied if there is a reservation colliding with interval 18:00 to 24:00 on that day.
 So e.g. reservation from 14:00 to 16:00 is not calculated towards occupancy.